 Despite being singular, measures supported on unstable curves have in fact nice mixing properties for systems with some hyperbolicity.
 Indeed, this class of measures, called \textit{standard pairs}, has a long history, tracing back at least to Pesin and Sinai \cite{MR721733}, and the modern form has been introduced by Dolgopyat \cite{MR2241812}.
 Standard pairs are often used together with coupling, a technique of probabilistic origin employed to prove exponential decay of correlations, introduced into dynamical systems by Lai-Sang Young \cite{MR1637655}.

-Unfortunately, the cases considered in the literature are not sufficient to obtain the needed mixing result.
+Unfortunately, the cases considered in the literature are not sufficient to obtain the needed mixing result for unstable curves, because none of them consider the leaky evolution.
 To remedy this, we prove that standard families (which are measures supported on a collection of unstable curves sufficiently long on average) converge exponentially fast to the relevant invariant measure under the conditional evolution of the billiard with the hole.
-This is a result of independent interest as it expands the class of admissible initial conditions which relax to \(\mu_{\cH_t}\) in the infinite time limit.
-Together with invariance of standard families, the above tool allows us to prove differentiability.
+This is a result of independent interest, as it expands the class of admissible initial conditions which relax to \(\mu_{\cH_t}\) in the infinite time limit.
+Together with the established invariance of standard families for the open dynamics, the above tool allows us to prove differentiability of \(\mu_{\cH_t}\).